cedar-book/dev.bitshares.works-ts/core/components/README.md

-## Components Structures and Details
+## Components Structure and Details

 ## Block